forrestjgq/lsp/thread/pwpt/pthread4.md

     return NULL;
 }
 ```
 Part 3 shows the function that is called to initiate a request to the tty server thread.
-The caller specifies the desired operation (`REQ_QUIT`, `REQ_READ`, or `REQ_WRITE`), whether the operation is synchronous or not (`sync`), an optional prompt string (`prompt`) for `REQ_READ` operations, and the pointer to a string (input for `REQ_WRITE`, or a buffer to return the result of an `REQ_READ` operation).
+The caller specifies the desired `operation` (`REQ_QUIT`, `REQ_READ`, or `REQ_WRITE`), whether the operation is synchronous or not (`sync`), an optional prompt string (`prompt`) for `REQ_READ` operations, and the pointer to a string (input for `REQ_WRITE`, or a buffer to return the result of an `REQ_READ` operation).

-If a tty server thread is not already running, start one.
-A temporary thread attributes object (`detached_attr`) is created, and the *detachstate* attribute is set to `pthread_create_detached`.
+[17-41] If a tty server thread is not already running, start one.
+A temporary thread attributes object (`detached_attr`) is created, and the *detachstate* attribute is set to `PTHREAD_CREATE_DETACHED`.
 Thread attributes will be explained later in Section 5.2.3.
 In this case, we are just saying that we will not need to use the thread identifier after creation.

-Allocate and initialize a server request (`reguest_t`) packet.
-If the request is synchronous, initialize the condition variable (done) in the request packet-otherwise the condition variable isn't used.
+[46-77] Allocate and initialize a server request (`reguest_t`) packet.
+If the request is synchronous, initialize the condition variable (`done`) in the request packet-otherwise the condition variable isn't used.
 The new request is linked onto the request queue.

-Wake the server thread to handle the queued request.
+[82-84] Wake the server thread to handle the queued request.

-If the request is synchronous, wait for the server to set `done_flag` and signal the done condition variable.
+[89-106] If the request is synchronous, wait for the server to set `done_flag` and signal the `done` condition variable.
 If the operation is `REQ_READ`, copy the result string into the output buffer.
-Finally, destroy the condition variable, and free the request packet.
+Finally, destroy the condition variable, and `free` the request packet.

 ```c
 /*server.c part 3 tty_server_request*/